ioos/ioos.github.io/_docs/index.md

 ### **IOOS Catalog of Data and Services**{: style="color: crimson"}

 * [The IOOS Data Catalog](http://data.ioos.us).
 Open data catalog powered by CKAN and pycsw providing an inventory of IOOS' data products and services.
-More Catalog documentation available here: [https://ioos.github.io/catalog](https://ioos.github.io/catalog).
+More Catalog documentation available at [https://ioos.github.io/catalog](https://ioos.github.io/catalog).
 * [IOOS Catalog GitHub repository for documentation and issues](https://github.com/ioos/catalog)
 * Another [GitHub repository](https://github.com/ioos/service-monitor) that holds source codes and modules of the IOOS Service Monitor (old version of the IOOS Catalog)